Federal Falls Walk Near Orange (Beautiful Waterfall and Scenery)

 Federal Falls Track Notes

 The Federal Falls walk is a loop, with start and finish at the picnic area.
-The loop is approximately 4 km in length, with an extra detour of 700 metres to the actual waterfall.
+The loop is approximately 4 km long, with an extra detour of 700 metres to the actual waterfall.

-There is no need to do the entire loop to see the waterfall though.
-You have the option to do the northern side of the walk as a return trip, which is slightly shorter and also easier than the southern side.
+There is no need to do the entire loop to see the waterfall.
+You can do the northern side of the walk as a return trip, which is slightly shorter and easier than the southern side.

-The walk overall is moderately challenging, with the most challenging section being the detour to the waterfall which is very steep.
-It’s important to wear good hiking shoes for the best grip.
+The walk overall is moderately challenging, with the most difficult section being the detour to the waterfall, which is very steep.
+It’s essential to wear good hiking shoes for better grip.

 In the below track notes, we’re going to describe the Federal Falls loop walk along the following three sections: